rclone/rclone/docs/content/cloudinary.md

 Here is an example of making a Cloudinary configuration.

-First create a [cloudinary.com](https://cloudinary.com/users/register_free) account and choose a plan.
+First, create a [cloudinary.com](https://cloudinary.com/users/register_free) account and choose a plan.

 You will need to log in and get the `API Key` and `API Secret` for your account from the developer section.